CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 # Exercise 2: Connecting to Azure Arc Data Controller and deploying Azure Arc-enabled SQLMI business critical in Indirect connectivity mode

-In this exercise, You will be connecting to the already deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will create an Azure Arc-enabled SQL Managed Instance in Indirect Mode and restore and migrate the database from a SQL Server.
+In this exercise, You will be connecting to the already deployed Azure Arc Data Controller with indirect connectivity mode using Azure Data Studio.  we will create an Azure Arc-enabled SQL Managed Instance.

 ## Task 1: Connect to the Azure Arc data controller using Azure Data Studio.